ellennickles/xphoto-s24/README.md

 Photography experiments and reflections are worth four (4) points, one (1) point for each of the following:

-1. The exercise addresses the creative prompt;
+1. The exercise addresses the creative prompt (100 words minimum);
 2. demonstrates evidence of experimentation with results that are distinct from the examples and other projects;
 3. reflects on your resulting images and your experience of making them (e.g.